 © The Author(s) 2019.
 Published by Baishideng Publishing Group Inc. All rights reserved.

-Core tip: Transjugular intrahepatic portosystemic shunt (TIPS) is currently an accepted therapy and has proved beneficial in the treatment of portal hypertension and their complications.
+Core tip: Transjugular intrahepatic portosystemic shunt is currently an accepted therapy and has proved beneficial in the treatment of portal hypertension and their complications.
 However, exceptionally challenging anatomy may require unorthodox salvage techniques, such as transfemoral intrahepatic portosystemic shunt (TFIPS).
-Because of the rare use of TFIPS, there are few clinical trials which have assessed the safety and effectiveness of TFIPS.
-In this retrospective study, we describe the TFIPS procedure in detail and evaluate the safety and clinical outcomes of TFIPS and compare them with those of typical TIPS.
+Because of the rare use of TFIPS, there are few clinical trials that have assessed the safety and effectiveness of TFIPS.
+In this retrospective study, we describe the TFIPS procedure in detail and evaluate the safety and clinical outcomes of TFIPS and compare them with those of typical transjugular intrahepatic portosystemic shunt.
 The TFIPS procedure is feasible and efficacy in patients with unorthodox anatomy between the hepatic vein and the portal vein bifurcation.

 Zhang Y, Liu FQ, Yue ZD, Zhao HW, Wang L, Fan ZH, He FL.
 Safety and efficacy of transfemoral intrahepatic portosystemic shunt for portal hypertension: A single-center retrospective study.
 World J Clin Cases 2019; In press